 Moreover, its white sand and crystal clear waters stand out for its awesome dunes formed by the strong winds.
 That hit the island and makes up the largest dune system in the Canary Islands.
 In the southern part of the park is the Red Mountain, where you can get unparalleled panoramic views from the summit.

 The municipality of Corralejo sometimes organizes different festivities on the beach, such as the Fuerteventura Kite Festival and music concerts.
 You can also rent surfboards and other water sports equipment on the beach.

 Cofete Beach is one of the wildest beaches in Europe.
 Located in the south of Fuerteventura.
 This marvelous beach stretches more than 12 long and guarded by the enormous cliff face of the 800-meter-high mountain range of the Jandía Natural Park.

 The first thing you will see at Cofete beach is the dazzling landscape.
 The second thing the extremely Atlantic Ocean caressing the coastline of a seemingly endless beach.
 The sheer size of this beach and its complicated access make it a relatively uncrowded beach.

 via – kyero

-Betancuria is a small town located in the western part of Fuerteventura and it was the island’s capital founded in the 15th by Jean de Bethencourt.
+Betancuria is a small town located in the western part of Fuerteventura.
+It was the island’s capital founded in the 15th by Jean de Bethencourt.
 However, it had the smallest population in Fuerteventura as well as all of the Canary Islands.

-This incredible town has many places to discover like the Betancuria Archaeological Museum, which demonstrates the story of the ancient inhabitants of Fuerteventura; and the Santa María church, which also dates from the 15th century; if you want to see a starry sky the Majos; and the Morro Velosa outlook are a must-see.
+This incredible town has many places to discover like the Betancuria Archaeological Museum demonstrates the story of the ancient inhabitants of Fuerteventura.
+The Santa María church dates from the 15th century.
+If you want to see a starry sky the Majos and the Morro Velosa outlook are a must-see.